-The ferry tickets may be affordable but we can't say the same about the food in the ferry.
+The ferry tickets may be affordable but we can't say the same about the food on the ferry.
 When you are inside the ship, you are restricted to the ship's services.
 Even though there are many restaurants, all of them are expensive.

-The best value for money is to buy a dinner and a breakfast buffet like we did.
+The best value for money is to buy dinner and a breakfast buffet as we did.
 The dinner buffet cost 38 euros and the breakfast buffet 12 euros.
 The prices may sound quite expensive but the food selection is really good.
 The dinner buffet has also complimentary drinks including beer and wine.
 You will get a few euros discount if you pay online before the journey.

 Ticket Price from Helsinki to Stockholm

 Ferry companies are using dynamic pricing like airlines.
 During weekdays, the cheapest cruise may cost only about 20 euros per cabin but during a weekend, the cheapest price may be almost 100 euros.
-The ticket includes cabin but all other services like food must be bought separately.
+The ticket includes a cabin but all other services like food must be bought separately.

-It is good to notice that if you prefer buying only one-way ticket, it will be much more expensive.
+It is good to notice that if you prefer buying only a one-way ticket, it will be much more expensive.
 The terms of cheap tickets state that your cruise must start and end at the same location.

 What to Do in Stockholm?

-A cruise to Stockholm and back gives you about 7 hours time in Stockholm.
+A cruise to Stockholm and back gives you about 7 hours in Stockholm.
 It is a short period so you need to plan carefully how to spend it.
 We have a few suggestions.

 Abba is probably the most well-known Swedish band and it has been one of the biggest Swedish export products.
 They have made great pop music.
-We recommend visit ABBA Museum and learning interesting facts about this band.
+We recommend visiting ABBA Museum and learning interesting facts about this band.
 And the museum isn't boring; there are so many interactive things.